zhenhuanlee/excel-reader/README.md

 #### how to run
 1. `make dev`
-2. `make setup`
-3. wait for the server to install dependencies and run
+2. wait for the server to install dependencies and run
-4. visit `localhost:3000`
+3. visit `localhost:3000`

 #### 技术栈
 - backend java - javalin